wsdjeg/format.nvim/README.md

 # format.nvim

-Asynchronous code formatting plugin for neovim.
+**format.nvim** is an asynchronous code formatting plugin for neovim.
+By using `nvim_buf_get_lines` api, format.nvim is able to format the buffer which has not been saved.
+On a formatter success It will update current buffer via `nvim_buf_set_lines`, and marks, jumps, etc. are all maintained after formatting.

 <!-- vim-markdown-toc GFM -->